hypercube-software/Audio-Workshops/site/docs/midi-monitor.md

 - If B is the **device**, you consider the device as a **receiver**.
 - If the output of A is the **device**, you consider the device as a **transmitter**, like a port.

 Unfortunately the Java MIDI API used the second way.
-So a **Device** is like an port of your application.
+So a **Device** is like a port of your application.
 It does not reflect the destination (A MIDI synth or a MIDI keyboard).

 - A **receiver** is used to **output** MIDI.
 - A **transmitter** is used to **input** MIDI.